ThatNerdSquared/lento/docs/lento-notifs-spec.md

   - **hardblock popup**
     - singular "OK" option as DEFAULT
 - banners
-  - fire on repeated interval, as set by user PER CARD
+  - fire at different time points during the block, as set by user PER CARD
+  - can be set to fire at any point in the block
+    - slider allows setting at 5-minute increments (can be set at 5m, 10m, etc)
+  - two banners CANNOT fire at the same time
   - customization: title, message set PER BANNER
-    - whole list is showed in Notifications togglelist for each card
+    - banners are shown in the "Scheduled Events" togglelist for each card
     - each card can have different banners enabled/disabled
-    - editing happens in banner editor (title, message, time, test)
+    - editing happens in banner editor (title, message, time points on slider, test)
     - in future, could allow selection from provided set of sound effects

 ## implementation